-How to add an automation node in Dialog conversation:
+How to call an automation in your Dialog:

-1. Select the Automation node from the available options.
+1. Select the ‘Call an Automation’ function from the list.

-2. Automation node pop up will be opened upon selecting the automation node.
+2. Automation function pop up will be opened.

-3. Select the automation from the available automations list.
-All the active automations in automation builder will be listed under the automations list.
+3. Select the workflow from the available automations list.
+All the active workflows in workflow designer will be listed under the workflows list.

-5. Provide the required input data collected from the user to send it to the automation builder to execute the automation.
+5. Provide data input fields collected from the user, to send it to the workflow designer to execute the automation.

-Remember, the values obtained from the user by the virtual assistant during a conversation before adding the automation node will only be available for mapping on the Variable Picker pop up.
+Remember, the values obtained from the user by the Assistant during a conversation before adding the automation node will only be available for mapping on the Variable Picker pop up.
 Input gathered after adding the automation node won’t be available on the Variable Picker pop up.

-Automation node will help you call the automation created in the Automation builder directly into a dialog conversation.
+Call an Automation function will help you call the automation created in the Automation builder directly into a dialog conversation.
 The user input data that is collected and stored as context variables are passed as inputs to the automation.

 When you create an Automation, you’ll need to ensure that the input for the Automation is right.
 Once you do so, child nodes get created automatically in the dialog flow.